Pips Answer for Saturday, November 22, 2025

 I spotted the 1,0 to 1,3 stretch and compared it against the available dominoes like 1,1 and 1,3.
 I used the 'empty' cells as anchors, knowing no pips could be placed there, which helped narrow down the orientation of the 6,3 and 5,4 dominoes.

-Nyt Pips hard answer for 2025-11-22
+NYT Pips hard answer for 2025-11-22

-Answer for 2025-11-22
+Complete answer for 2025-11-22 (Hard)

 For the Hard puzzle, the sum regions were the key.
 I targeted the sum of 14 in the vertical columns early on.